hardineros/DatathonTarragona2018Group1/README.md

 - Overall Cases (%): The number of cases on each table related to total number of cases in the whole database.
 - Outliers mean : Arithmetic Average of outliers.

-There is an additional table showing an outlier ratio, that is the percentage of outliers for each variable contained in each table in the eICU database.
+There are two additional tables: One describing each of the missing values.
+And anotherone showing an outlier ratio, that is the percentage of outliers for each variable contained in each table in the eICU database.

 #Conclusions: